 Can Insomnia be Genetic?

 Are you or someone you know suffering from insomnia?
 Visit Koala Center For Sleep & TMJ Disorders and talk to our professionals about your sleep problems and get comprehensive treatment.
 We accept new patients.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: